Mahdi-Razi-Gandomani/camScanner/README.md

   - Enhances the document's text using adaptive thresholding.

 - **Visualization**:
-  - Displays the original and processed images side by side.
+  - Displays the original+highlighted outline and processed images side by side.

 ---